💬 Taweez Guidance

 Prophetic Narrations

-• Against Amulets: "Whoever hangs an amulet has committed shirk"
+• "Whoever hangs an amulet has committed shirk" — Ahmad

-Strong position against all forms of amulets, emphasizing complete reliance upon Allah without intermediary objects.
+Strong position against all forms; complete reliance on Allah without intermediary objects.

 Imam Ahmad ibn Hanbal

-Distinguished between pre-Islamic amulets (forbidden) and Quranic amulets (potentially permissible with conditions).
+Distinguished pre-Islamic amulets (forbidden) from Quranic amulets (potentially permissible with conditions).

 Ibn Taymiyyah

-Detailed analysis of the issue, generally cautious but acknowledging scholarly differences on Quranic content.
+Detailed analysis; generally cautious but acknowledging scholarly differences on Quranic content.

 Acknowledgment

 This guide represents a synthesis of traditional Islamic scholarship with contemporary understanding.
-While we strive for accuracy and balance, readers are encouraged to consult with qualified local Islamic scholars for personal situations.
-Different scholars may reach different conclusions on specific aspects of this topic, and such differences are part of the rich tradition of Islamic scholarly discourse.
+Readers are encouraged to consult with qualified local Islamic scholars for personal situations.
+For further reading, visit Sirat Guidance Islamic Guides.